-Adventure training injury claims
+Adventure training injury compensation claims

 Adventurous outdoor activities like assault courses, mountain climbing, zip wiring and mountain biking are becoming increasingly popular.